ajmalmhd1/Portfolio/AIML501-Model Development/Workshop5/Excercise_5.4.md

 Key criteria analyzed:

-Size/Compactness -parameter count and memory footprint
+Size/Compactness- parameter count and memory footprint

-Accuracy —benchmark performance (MMLU, ImageNet Top-1, GLUE, Kaggle)
+Accuracy- benchmark performance (MMLU, ImageNet Top-1, GLUE, Kaggle)

-Inference Speed —latency and throughput for deployment scenarios
+Inference Speed- latency and throughput for deployment scenarios

-Explainability —interpretability using tools like SHAP and Grad-CAM
+Explainability- interpretability using tools like SHAP and Grad-CAM

 The above interactive artifact includes filterable model profile cards, a full decision matrix table, trade-off charts, and scenario-based recommendations helping practitioners match the right model to the right use case, whether deploying on-device, in the cloud, or in regulated industries requiring audit trails.